 The ocean is now being used more intensively than ever before, raising questions about its physical capacity to cope.
 At the same time, however, scientific understanding of the ocean and its ecosystems – their properties and behaviour, their health and role in weather and climate change – is gradually improving, although many questions remain.
 To respond effectively to the growing challenges associated with the development of very diverse activities in the ocean, science, technology and innovation (STI) will play a growing role in contributing to manage the development of the ocean economy in a responsible way.

-The increasing attention to the ocean is occurring at a time when science, technology and innovation activities themselves are undergoing major changes.
+Advances in the ocean economy go hand in hand with innovations in science and technology.
 Galvanised by digitalisation, the transformation of scientific research and innovation processes is speeding up in many parts of the world, in almost all disciplines and sectors of the economy.
-The adoption of disruptive technologies (e.g. artificial intelligence, big data, blockchain) is starting to affect academic research areas and business innovation cycles alike.
+The adoption of disruptive technologies (e.g. artificial intelligence, big data, blockchain) is affecting academic research areas and business innovation cycles alike.
 The promotion of collaborative and open innovation is also changing the way researchers are training and working together.
-At policy level, a number of national research agendas are increasingly emphasising the need to tackle “grand challenges”, in economic, societal and environmental areas.
-In some countries, this new focus takes the shape of mission-oriented STI policies, steering the direction of science and technology towards ambitious and socially relevant goals, with Sustainable Development Goals re-shaping in some cases STI policy agendas.
+At the policy level, national research agendas are increasingly emphasising the need to tackle “grand challenges” in multiple economic, societal and environmental areas.
+In some countries, this new focus takes the shape of mission-oriented STI policies, steering the direction of science and technology towards ambitious and socially relevant goals.
+The Sustainable Development Goals (SDGs) are also re-shaping some STI policy agendas.

 Science is crucial to achieving global sustainability and adequate stewardship of the ocean, since it provides the ability to deepen our understanding and monitor the ocean’s resources, its health, as well as predict changes in its status.